England national rugby union team: Test series victories

+England have previously played one or more series against these nations, but have never won an overall test series against them:

 Rugby World Cup

-England have contested every Rugby World Cup since the tournament began in 1987, reaching the final four times and winning the title in 2003.
+England have contested every Rugby World Cup since the tournament began in 1987, reaching the final four times and winning the title in the 2003 tournament.

-In the inaugural tournament, England finished second in their pool before losing to Wales in the quarter-finals.
-They again finished pool runners-up in 1991 but recovered to beat France in the quarter-finals, and then Scotland in the semi-finals, en route to a 12–6 final defeat to Australia at Twickenham on 2 November 1991.
+In the inaugural tournament, England finished second in their pool before losing to Wales (3–16) in the quarter-finals.
+They again finished pool runners-up in 1991 but bounced back to beat France (19–10) in the quarter-finals, and then Scotland (9–6) in the semi-finals, en route to a (6–12) defeat to Australia in the final at Twickenham on 2 November 1991.

-In 1995, England topped their pool and defeated Australia 25–22 at the quarter-final stage before being beaten by the All Blacks in the semi-final.
-Their third-place play-off match against France was lost 19–9.
+In 1995, England topped their pool and defeated Australia (25–22) at the quarter-final stage before being beaten by the All Blacks (29–45) in the semi-finals.
+They lost their bronze medal match (9–19) to France.

 In the 1999 tournament, England again finished second in their pool.
-Although they proceeded to win a play-off game against Fiji, they went out of the tournament in the quarter-finals, losing 44–21 to South Africa.
+Although they proceeded to win a play-off game against Fiji (45–24), they went out of the tournament in the quarter-finals, losing (21–44) to South Africa.

-England came top of their pool in 2003 and progressed to the final, beating Wales and France in the quarter- and semi-finals.
-With a drop goal in the last minute of extra time, England won the final 20–17 against Australia in Sydney on 22 November 2003.
+England topped their pool in 2003 and progressed to the playoffs.
+They beat Wales (28–17) and France (24–7) in the quarter and semi-finals.
+With a drop goal in the last minute of extra time, England won the final (20–17) against Australia in Sydney on 22 November 2003.